mozilla/cubeb-coreaudio-rs/mutex-disposal.md

 to the same value of the *global* latency/buffer-frames.

 Specifically, the *ocs* is used to avoid the following potential race operations:
-- prvent *buffer-frame-size* from being writing in parallel
+- prevent *buffer-frame-size* from being writing in parallel
 - avoid counting streams in parallel
 - avoid setting *global* latency/buffer-frames in parallel